JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/how_to_use_notebooks_locally/_index.en.md

 ---
-title: How to use the notebooks in your computer
+title: How to use the notebooks locally on your computer
 weight: 950
 pre: "<b>5.10 </b>"